 - Communities and nonprofits looking to make smart decisions together about how to build a prosperous future.

-Because a fair and accurate census is so important, the Census Bureau needs to have sufficient funding not only to adequately prepare for this massive understanding, but to improve the delivery of census, in order to avoid damaging inaccuracies.
+Because a fair and accurate census is so important, the Census Bureau needs to have sufficient funding not only to adequately prepare for this massive undertaking, but to improve the delivery of census, in order to avoid damaging inaccuracies.

 Some parts of the country are much more vulnerable to inaccuracies and underreporting.
 People of color, densely populated urban areas, rural areas, the LGBT community, young children and non-native English speakers are disproportionately hurt if the Census does not reach them.